 Thank you for your interest in starting a new student organization at UC Berkeley!

-What does the New Organization Application and Registration cycle entail?
+New Organization Application and Registration Cycle

-The LEAD Center works with over 1,200 student organizations and opens the New Organization Application and Registration period at the beginning of every Fall and Spring semester.
-The New Organization Application and Registration cycle takes place in two phases, the application phase, and the registration phase.
+Organization Advising & Student Involvement Services (OASIS) works with over 1,200 student organizations and facilitates the New Organization Application process.
 In order to best serve our students, we ask that you carefully read through the requirements to become a New Registered Student Organization.
+Please preview the Spring 2024 | New Organization Application Questions and prepare any materials you may need to complete the application.

-Phase I: New Org Application and Requirements:
+New Org Application Requirements

 Please complete the following requirements with your new organization application: